gravitystorm/openstreetmap-carto/INSTALL.md

 # Installation

+## Operating systems

+Linux (Ubuntu) is the preferred OS to install and run the development environment.
+Commands in this page mostly refer to Linux.

+Anyway, [TILEMILL.md](TILEMILL.md) reports a step-by-step guide to install and manage openstreetmap-carto under Windows through Tilemill.

 ## OpenStreetMap data
 You need OpenStreetMap data loaded into a PostGIS database (see below for [dependencies](#dependencies)).
 These stylesheets currently work only with the osm2pgsql defaults (i.e. database name is `gis`, table names are `planet_osm_point`, etc).